2023 Karnataka Legislative Assembly election: Indian National Congress

+The Indian National Congress campaign was marked by allegations of corruption by the BJP government in the state, putting the BJP on the defensive.
+The five guarantees and the groundwork ensured outreach of the party among the voters, finding resonance especially among women who outnumber male voters in about 50% of the seats.
+The party deployed local-level leaders Siddaramaiah, DK Shivakumar, Parameshwar, MB Patil, UT Khader, KJ George and the AICC President Mallikarjun Kharge.
+Congress also took risk by mentioning ban of Bajrang Dal in its manifesto hoping to consolidate minority votes which could potentially go to JDS, a move which gave BJP some fuel in last few days of campaigning.

 The Indian National Congress kickstarted its campaign with the entry of the Bharat Jodo Yatra in Karnataka on 30 September 2022.
 The yatra had huge crowds throughout the state, galvanising the party cadre and increasing morale of party workers, according to political experts.
-Police started cracking down on Congress' PayCM campaign against the alleged corruption in the Bommai ministry upon the entry of the Bharat Jodo Yatra.
+Police started cracking down on Congress's PayCM campaign against the alleged corruption in the Bommai ministry upon the entry of the Bharat Jodo Yatra.
 In the yatra, Rahul Gandhi stressed issues such as the handling of the COVID-19 pandemic by the state BJP government and the importance of regional languages, especially Kannada.

 In September 2022, the Congress set up QR codes of "PayCM" in many parts of Bengaluru.
 These posters had Karnataka CM Basavaraj Bommai's dotted face with the caption "40% Accepted Here...Scan this QR code to make CM PAY for Corruption" as a knockoff of the QR code of Paytm.
 These posters referred to the allegations that Bommai's BJP government took bribes in awarding public contracts and recruitments.
 These QR codes took scanners to a website people could report corruption and make complains at a designated website.